-Wound Up Composite Cycles is a carbon fiber bicycle brand made in the USA, developed and manufactured by Advanced Composites, Inc. of Salt Lake City, Utah.
-As such, Wound Up benefits from the economies of scale wielded by a major composites manufacturer.
+Wound Up Composite Cycles is a bicycle brand specializing in carbon bike forks made in the USA, developed and manufactured by Advanced Composites, Inc. of Salt Lake City, Utah.
+Other brands of ACI include Cataract Oars, Red Emerald Designs, and Seven Canyon Composites.
+Wound Up benefits from the economies of scale wielded by a major composites manufacturer.
 Because of ACI’s size and scope, Wound Up has access to sophisticated filament winding

 and CNC equipment that a smaller builder would be unlikely to acquire.
 Consequently, Wound Up enjoys a unique position within the bike industry: top-notch fabrication capabilities combined with an obsession for cycling and fastidious attention to detail.

 Although Advanced Composites Inc. produces a variety of bicycle tubing components for world-class brands, Wound Up has always primarily been about forks.
 And, with the fabrication capacity of ACI, we make a lot of them.
 We’ve been doing so for twenty years.
 We’ve set the bar for how a carbon fiber fork should perform.
 With such specificity of focus, we preoccupy ourselves with building the best forks on the planet.
 We make them sturdy enough to perform safely over years of hard use.
 We continually refine the technologies and material sciences behind them.
 Our testing processes are merciless and our quality thresholds exceed any governmental or industry standard.

 We realize that domestic manufacture is good branding.
 That’s why so many companies are eager to trumpet their products as made in the USA, even if they are only merging a few parts shipped from factories in, say, Taiwan.
 In our case, however, the claim is 100% legitimate.
 We bring in US-made fibers, epoxies, resins and aluminum.
 We send out US-made forks.